 She and Forrest O'Connor also perform as the Americana duo Wisewater.
 “This is what being in a duo should feel like,” Kate says of collaborating with Forrest, a native southerner and recent Harvard grad.
 “I’m so inspired by him every day.
 I feel like we have not only similar musical tastes but also similar intuitions.
 The music we’ve developed together is special to me.
 I’m really confident in what we’ve got going.”
 Wisewater released their debut EP, "The Demonstration" in November, 2014.

 She also has recorded several solo albums, the most recent of which was produced by Kris Wilkinson and featured some of Nashville’s top session musicians, including Bryan Sutton, Viktor Krauss, John Gardner, Gary Prim, and Tim Lauer.
-She has played violin and sung background vocals for many world-class entertainers, including Rod Stewart, Keith Urban, Kelly Clarkson, Vince Gill, Amy Grant, Trace Adkins, Lady Antebellum, Jake Owen, Mary J. Blige, Sugarland, Darius Rucker, Rascal Flatts, Lucy Hale, Little Big Town, Katherine Jenkins, Idina Menzel, Martina McBride, Jennifer Nettles, Brad Paisley, LeeAnn Rimes, Lindsey Stirling, Charles Kelley, Jewel, Mickey Guyton, Alan Jackson, Sara Evans, Carrie Underwood, Kelsea Ballerini, The Band Perry, Lauren Alaina, Dan + Shay, Scotty McCreery, David Nail, Michael W. Smith, Mark O'Connor, Mary Gauthier, Alison Brown, John Cowan, Claire Lynch, and Emmylou Harris.
+She has played violin and sung background vocals for many world-class entertainers, including Rod Stewart, the Zac Brown Band, Keith Urban, Kelly Clarkson, Vince Gill, Amy Grant, Trace Adkins, Lady Antebellum, Jake Owen, Mary J. Blige, Sugarland, Darius Rucker, Rascal Flatts, Lucy Hale, Little Big Town, Katherine Jenkins, Idina Menzel, Martina McBride, Jennifer Nettles, Brad Paisley, LeeAnn Rimes, Lindsey Stirling, Charles Kelley, Jewel, Mickey Guyton, Alan Jackson, Sara Evans, Carrie Underwood, Kelsea Ballerini, The Band Perry, Lauren Alaina, Dan + Shay, Scotty McCreery, David Nail, Michael W. Smith, Mark O'Connor, Mary Gauthier, Alison Brown, John Cowan, Claire Lynch, and Emmylou Harris.

 Her music career started at age nine, when she received her first violin in her hometown of Rochester, New York.
 “When my parents first brought home my rental violin from the local music store, I couldn’t stop looking at it and plucking the strings,” Lee recalls.
 “When I finally got to start playing it, I couldn’t stop.
 It sounds crazy, but I knew pretty quickly that I wanted to dedicate my life to music.
 I feel so fortunate that I found my passion so early.”